 - helping people get started with a specific diet, such as the keto diet

 However, the researchers emphasized that low carb diets are not appropriate for everyone.
-They also added that more research is necessary to understand the long-term effects of these diets on humans.
+They also added that more research is necessary to understand the long-term effects of these diets.

-People interested in trying a keto diet or any other type of diet should contact a healthcare professional first.
-This is to help ensure the diet type and meal delivery menu they choose is safe for them and meets their dietary needs.
+It is best for people interested in trying keto or any other type of diet to contact a healthcare professional first, to help ensure the diet and meal delivery menu they choose is safe for them and meets their dietary needs.

-- receiving low quality protein and produce, depending on the quality of particular services
+- receiving low quality protein and produce, depending on the standard of particular services

 - experiencing delivery errors